 - Decide on the general topic and the techno stack and get to know them ahead of time: If you are planning on doing a similar experiment, where you spend a limited amount of time with some colleagues to work on a startup idea, do yourself a favor and get to know the problem domain and the technology ahead of time.
 This way you can jump right in on day one.
 Otherwise, chores, like setting up your dev machine and working through a tutorial, will eat up your precious time.
 BTW, we went with Rails, which was great to get off the ground quickly.

 - Get a designer on the team: Most developers know how to make a piece of software work, very few of them also know how to make it look good.
 No-one will use your tool if it looks like it was developed in the ’90s.

 - Have a team event early on: It will help your team gel quicker.
 The work will be more effective and more fun.

 - Team size: There was no agreement on this amongst the team, but I have an assumption that a smaller team would have been more effective.
 I base this assumption on another assumption that a smaller team would have needed less time for communication, both synchronizing and debating.
-Others argue that, if we took the four team members with the most oposite opinions it would have taken us just as long to debate and if we took the four team members with the most aligned ideas we would have had less inovation.
+Others argue that, if we took the four team members with the most opposite opinions it would have taken us just as long to debate and if we took the four team members with the most aligned ideas we would have had less innovation.
 I still think in the early days of a startup, as long as you got all the necessary skills on the team, a smaller team will outperform a bigger team, because of the frictional losses for synchronizing about all the moving parts.

-All in all, for me the focus on experiments to prove one’s assumptions is the most important contribution of Lean Startup to my personal tool box.
+All in all, for me the focus on experiments to prove one’s assumptions is the most important contribution of Lean Startup to my personal toolbox.